film screening and LIVE Q&A WITH LOCAL PRACTITIONERS

 Saturday, May 30 in Waterloo

-The film, the panel, and the conversation women have been waiting for, all under one roof at Princess Twin Cinemas.
+The film, the panel, and the conversation women have been waiting for, all under one roof in Waterloo Region.

-$30 · Princess Twin Cinemas · Proceeds support Women's Crisis Services of Waterloo Region.
+$30 · Functional Medicine Uptown Community Space · Proceeds support Women's Crisis Services of Waterloo Region.